publicdocs/uscode/assets/md/titles/usc40/us/usc/t40/stII/ptA/ch31/schIII/m__us_usc_t40_s3134.md

  __References in Text__

-    The Merchant Ship Sales Act of 1946, referred to in subsec. (b), is [act Mar.
+    The Merchant Ship Sales Act of 1946 (50 App.
+U.S.C.
+1735 et seq.), referred to in subsec. (b), is [act Mar.
 8, 1946, ch.
 82][/us/act/1946-03-08/ch82], [60 Stat.
-41][/us/stat/60/41], as amended, which is classified to sections 1735 to 1746 of Title 50, Appendix, War and National Defense.
-For complete classification of this Act to the Code, see Short Title note set out under [section 1735 of Title 50][/us/usc/t50/s1735], Appendix, and Tables.
+41][/us/stat/60/41], which was classified to sections 1735 to 1746 of the former Appendix to Title 50, War and National Defense, prior to editorial reclassification, and is now classified principally to chapter 54 (§ 4401 et seq.) of Title 50.
+For complete classification of this Act to the Code, see Tables.

  __Amendments__